UT-Austin-RPL/amago/README.md

 ### 3. **POMDPs: POPGym**
 **[`03_popgym_suite.py`](examples/03_popgym_suite.py)**

 [POPGym](https://arxiv.org/abs/2303.01859) is a collection of memory unit-tests for RL agents.
-AMAGO is really good at POPGym, and turns most of these tasks into quick experiments for fast prototyping.
+AMAGO is really good at POPGym and turns most of these tasks into quick experiments for fast prototyping.
 Our `MultiDomainPOPGym` env concatenates POPGym domains into a harder one-shot multi-task problem discussed in the followup paper.

 [Example `wandb`](https://wandb.ai/jakegrigsby/amago-v3-reference/runs/nhyxu2g1?nw=nwuserjakegrigsby).